seb-patron/archived-seb-patron.github.io/_posts/2018-11-09-santa-gdpr.markdown

 Now I'm not an expert in international privacy laws.
 In fact, I'm not an expert in anything.
 I do know how to program however.
 And just like every programmer out there, whenever I don't know the answer to something and can't bullshit my way out, I stack overflow it.

 Or stackexchange it.
 Whatever they're basically the same thing.
-Luckily, somebody much smarter (and way more time to waste believe or not) [wrote an excellent answer][stackexchange-answer] regarding Santa's potential violation of the General Data Protection Regulation.
+Luckily, somebody much smarter (and with even more time to waste believe or not) [wrote an excellent answer][stackexchange-answer] regarding Santa's potential violation of the General Data Protection Regulation.

 The answer is kinda interesting.
 User /u/Giter claims that Santa's surveillance is not only compliant with GDPR standards; /u/Giter claims that Santa *does a better job than even most tech companies*.
 For example: